MicroEJ/docs/MWT/architecture.rst

    :alt: Pointer Event Dispatcher Flow
    :align: center

-A widget can redefine its haptic area by subclassing the `contains(int x, int y)` method.
+A widget can redefine its reactive area by subclassing the `contains(int x, int y)` method.
 It is useful when a widget does not fill fully its bounds.

 ..
 Add an example such as a circular slider or an analog watchface.